guolindev/LitePal/README.md

  * **list** configure the mapping classes.

 #### 3. Configure LitePalApplication
 You don't want to pass the Context param all the time.
-To makes the APIs simple, just configure the LitePalApplication in **AndroidManifest.xml** as below.
+To makes the APIs simple, just configure the LitePalApplication in **AndroidManifest.xml** as below:
 ``` xml
 <manifest>
 	<application